Allergen Awareness

 This is a critical update that impacts all corners of the foodservice industry.
 Alongside restaurant operators and staff, people who work in healthcare, education, and childcare must be aware of the risks of food allergies and how to protect their customers and/or clients from a dangerous reaction.
 There can be life-altering consequences for a customer and a business if an allergic reaction occurs because of even a small misstep, so it is vital that everyone understands the value of protecting people with food allergies.

 Like other food allergies, symptoms of an allergic reaction to sesame can range from mild to severe.
-Even though sesame has only recently been named a major food allergen, its effects can be life-threatening causing anaphylaxis, and should be treated with the same respect as any other food allergy.
+Even though sesame has only recently been named a major food allergen, its effects can be life-threatening causing anaphylaxis, and should be treated with the same respect as any other food allergy.3

 Let’s talk a little bit more about this update and dive into what to be on the lookout for and how to protect people from the risks of an allergic reaction to sesame.
+Here's what will be covered:

 What is sesame found in?